VIpin04345/linux-basics/README.md

 -Shows the current system date and time. date

-File & Directory Commands (16–30)
-16. cp Command
-Definition

-Copies files or directories from one location to another.

-cp source destination
-17. mv Command
-Definition

-Moves or renames files and directories.

-mv old_name new_name
-18. rm Command
-Definition

-Deletes files from the system.

-rm file.txt
-19. rm -rf Command
-Definition

-Forcefully removes files and directories recursively without confirmation.

-rm -rf folder_name
-20. cat Command
-Definition

-Displays the contents of a file.

-File & Directory Commands (21–30)
-21. less and more Commands
-Definition

-These commands allow users to view file contents page by page, making it easier to read large files.

-less file.txt
-more file.txt
-22. head Command
-Definition

-Displays the first few lines of a file.
-By default, it shows the first 10 lines.

-head file.txt
-23. tail Command
-Definition

-Displays the last few lines of a file.
-By default, it shows the last 10 lines.

-tail file.txt
-24. wc Command
-Definition

-Counts the number of lines, words, and characters in a file.

-wc file.txt
-25. find Command
-Definition

-Searches for files and directories within a specified location based on different criteria.

-find /home -name file.txt
-26. locate Command
-Definition

-Quickly searches for files using a pre-built database, making it faster than the find command.

-locate file.txt
-27. grep Command
-Definition

-Searches for specific text patterns within files and displays matching results.

-grep "hello" file.txt
-28. diff Command
-Definition

-Compares two files line by line and highlights the differences between them.

-diff file1.txt file2.txt
-29. file Command
-Definition

-Identifies and displays the type of a file.

-file document.pdf
-30. stat Command
-Definition

-Displays detailed information about a file, including size, permissions, ownership, and timestamps.

-stat file.txt
-Permissions & Ownership (31–40)
-31. What Are File Permissions?
-Definition

-File permissions determine who can read, write, or execute a file or directory.

-32. ls -l Command
+## File & Directory Commands (16–30)

+# 16. cp Command
+-Copies files or directories from one location to another. cp source destination

+# 17. mv Command
+-Moves or renames files and directories. mv old_name new_name

+# 18. rm Command
+-Deletes files from the system. rm file.txt

+# 19. rm -rf Command
+-Forcefully removes files and directories recursively without confirmation. rm -rf folder_name

+# 20. cat Command
+-Displays the contents of a file.

+## File & Directory Commands (21–30)
+# 21. less and more Commands
+-These commands allow users to view file contents page by page, making it easier to read large files. less file.txt more file.txt

+# 22. head Command
+-Displays the first few lines of a file.
+By default, it shows the first 10 lines. head file.txt

+# 23. tail Command
+-Displays the last few lines of a file.
+By default, it shows the last 10 lines. tail file.txt

+# 24. wc Command
+-Counts the number of lines, words, and characters in a file. wc file.txt

+# 25. find Command
+-Searches for files and directories within a specified location based on different criteria. find /home -name file.txt

+# 26. locate Command
+-Quickly searches for files using a pre-built database, making it faster than the find command. locate file.txt

+# 27. grep Command
+-Searches for specific text patterns within files and displays matching results. grep "hello" file.txt

+# 28. diff Command
+-Compares two files line by line and highlights the differences between them. diff file1.txt file2.txt

+# 29. file Command
+-Identifies and displays the type of a file. file document.pdf

+# 30. stat Command
+-Displays detailed information about a file, including size, permissions, ownership, and timestamps. stat file.txt

+## Permissions & Ownership (31–40)

+# 31. What Are File Permissions?
+-File permissions determine who can read, write, or execute a file or directory.

+# 32. ls -l Command
 Definition

 Displays detailed file information, including permissions, ownership, size, and modification date.